-Customers who are interested in owning or hosting DERs face their own set of challenges, relating to education, equity, access to financial products, physical limitations, and other issues.
-These challenges can make it difficult for an IDP to identify and execute the best, least-cost DER portfolio.
-A fundamental challenge for customer adoption of DERs is that it is frequently difficult to determine if compensation for customer-sited DERs is adequate and fair.
-Customers will install DERs if they provide value through bill savings or other revenue streams that exceed installation and operational costs but currently it is a challenge for customers (and DER providers) to determine the total value proposition that DERs will provide.
-67
+Customers who are interested in owning or hosting DERs also face their own unique set of challenges, relating to education, equity, access to financial products, physical limitations, and other issues.
+These challenges, summarized below, can make it difficult for an IDP to identify and execute the best, least-cost DER portfolio.
+Two non-profit organizations, GRID Alternatives and Vote Solar, maintain an online Low-Income Solar Policy Guide that explains many of these challenges and offers guiding principles, solutions, and real-world examples of overcoming them.
+This website may prove useful to anyone seeking to include low income customers in plans to optimize deployment of DERs.